-- Change your posture, stand up straight with your head up and shoulders back
+- Change your posture, straighten up with your shoulders back

-- Step aside and take a look at yourself and the situation from the outside
+- Step “onto your inner balcony” and take a look at the situation from that outside vantage point

 - Create a positive image of the outcome, visualize it and anchor it with a gesture

 - Accentuate the positive, practice gratitude, remind yourself of all of the possible good outcomes

 - Remember that everything is relative, it could be a lot worse

 - Practice freewriting, naming and describing your feelings

 - Focus on your goals and visions rather than on yourself